 Perhaps most importantly, you should absolutely never use an unvented mod for sub-ohm vaping.
 Vents are the only way heat can escape the sub-ohm mod, and they also make it possible for gases to vent out in the event of battery failure.
 The more vents and the larger they are, the better.

 You’ll also want to consider the voltage drop of your mod, aiming for one with a fairly low level.
-Look at mods that are built with a single piece tube, a magnetic switch, and fixed position contacts for optimal options.
+Look at mods that are built with a single-piece tube, a magnetic switch, and fixed position contacts for optimal options.

-Browse Premium Sub-Ohm Vaping Devices and Accessories from DIRECTVAPOR
+Browse Sub-Ohm Vape Options from DIRECTVAPOR